 Trace Mayer: Yeah.
 I mean, like yourself I'm involved in, kind of, the content creation side and like I was on the editorial board of Bitcoin Magazine and help fund that.
 And, I think, it's really important for us to like chronicle the history, you know, there's so much that's gone on, there so much that's happened, so many different stories.

 I think it's really important for us to like highlight some of the stories.
 Exactly, what you've done with the documentary.
 Behind the scene something that didn't make it into the film, like, what's kind of a funny story or like a serendipitous story that happened as you were creating this documentary that you'd like to share?

 Daniel Mross: Oh, we have.
 Let’s see, I mean, I will say we have a ton of footage that didn't make it in the film.
-Different interviews with people, you know, if there was one thing that probably would have, you know, liked to have had in the film and we weren't able to get on.
+Different interviews with people, if there was one thing that probably would have, you know, liked to have had in the film and we weren't able to get on.
 Let me think, I don't know.
 See I don't want to give away too much of that, because we’re going to have, some DVD extras and things like that.

 Actually, you know if you check on the iTunes version of the film we have a lot of extra content.
 There's an interview with Zhou Tong called “Remembering Bitcoinica.”

 Daniel Mross: It's a really fantastic segment and it's available if you go to iTunes, if you go the iTunes version of the film you click on extras there's a 5 or 10 minute segment called “Remembering Bitcoinica” that would have made it into the film, but we thought it was too good to not include.
 So, it's there on the extra content.
 And there's a couple of other interviews and pieces as well so.